 A Little More About the Team

-Fit For Life Physical Therapy is led by a small group of clinicians who are subject-matter experts in running/walking, cycling, and endurance sports.
-They have a passion for participating in these sports themselves, so they can relate to the challenges faced when an injury interrupts a path toward a particular goal.
+Fit For Life Physical Therapy is led by a group of clinicians who are subject-matter experts in running/walking, cycling, and endurance sports.
+They have a passion for participating in these sports themselves and more than 100 combined years of experience, so they can relate to the challenges faced when an injury interrupts a path toward a particular goal.

 As a 1989 graduate of The Ohio State University, Joe Simko brings more than 26 years of physical therapy and sports medicine experience to Fit For Life Physical Therapy.
 Joe has a special interest in running biomechanics, injury prevention, foot and ankle injuries, cross country running, and fabricating custom foot orthotics.
 Before joining FFL, Joe served as the Senior Physical Therapist at both MAX Sports Medicine Center and The Ohio State University Sports Medicine Center, where he specialized in treating running & walking injuries.
 An avid runner since 1978, Joe has completed more than 20 marathons, qualified for the Boston Marathon 14 consecutive years, and has a marathon PR of 2:45.
 Joe lives in Upper Arlington with his wife Sherry, and their children Alec and Erin.